 Talent moving the limb in the melted agarose to displace the APBS.

 Quickly place the limb inside the cylinder, ensuring it is oriented vertically, with the area of interest facing upwards [1].
-While gently holding the limb with forceps, add a low melting point agarose inside the cylinder until the tissue is fully covered [2].
-Remove the forceps carefully before the agarose solidifies [3].
+Add low melting point agarose inside the cylinder until the tissue is fully covered [2].

 Talent positioning the limb inside the cylinder with correct vertical orientation.

-Talent holding the limb with forceps and pouring low melting point agarose inside the cylinder.
+Talent pouring low melting point agarose inside the cylinder.

 Talent removing the forceps.
+This shot was not filmed.
+The step was not necessary.

 Next, remove the cylinder from the cold block and allow the agarose to solidify for 30 seconds [1].